 In order to test ground resistance, a Ground Resistance Tester must be used.
-A typical Ground Resistance Meter Kit contains a meter, two or three-wire leads, and two ground rods.
-Instructions are supplied for either a two-point or a three-point ground test.
-Figure 4.1 shows a two-point ground connection test.
+A typical Ground Resistance Meter Kit contains a meter, two or three wire leads, and two ground rods.
+Instructions are supplied for either a two-point or three-point ground test.